 Use the e-learning modules developed by the Library for self-study or to refresh your information literacy skills.

-In Scopus you can find records of scientific articles, reviews and books on all kinds of scientific topics.
-In this tutorial some of the specific features of this database and its search system are shown.
+Scopus is a bibliographic database in which you can find records of scientific articles, reviews and books on all kinds of scientific topics.
+In this module, some of the specific features of this database and its search system are shown.

-In this tutorial you will learn what kind of information is covered by SciFinder, how to register for SciFinder, and how to search in SciFinder by topic or by chemical structure.
+SciFinder is a database of chemical literature.
+In this module, you will learn what kind of information is covered by SciFinder, how to register for SciFinder, and how to search in SciFinder by topic of by chemical structure.

 In this module you will learn why to publish your scientific work, how to choose the most appropriate journal to publish, what peer review is and why it is important for scientific practice, to describe the process of publishing in a scientific journal, and which platforms are available to promote your publication.

 In this module you will learn advanced issues of Dutch copyright law.
 Who is the owner of copyright and what are the owner's rights, how can you recognise and (re)use copyright protected materials, what are creative commons licenses and where can you find open materials.